Find Affordable College Courses

 Geographic Diversity

-Americans aren’t the only ones with an interest in Textile Studies.
+Students from other countries are interested in Textile Studies, too.
 About 4.4% of those with this major are international students.

-Some degrees associated with textile studies may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with textile studies require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 undefined